janebabra/MyActionBarSherlockApplicationProject/README.md

 =====================================

 ActionBar Sherlock Example for Android Studio
-this project is not compatible with Android Studio 0.3+ because ActionBar Sherlock import as project library is deprecated.
-The ActionBarSherlock should be imported as .aar from now on.
+ActionBar Sherlock as project library is deprecated in Android Studio.
+In some versions of Android Studio it maybe works but in a long term perspective, the ActionBarSherlock should be imported as .aar from now on.

 This Android Studio Project is part of the book